jas-chen/thisless-react/README.md

-# Thisless React
+# thisless React

-> Reactive React application flow, with RxJS, React and Redux.
+> Reactive React application flow, with React, RxJS and Redux.

 ## It is all about...
 - **thisless**: `this` cannot be found in [examples](./examples)!